zaid-devel/Learning_React/03/Readme.md

 _Step 3: Typing State with Arrays_
   1. Create a new file named `TodoList.tsx` in the `src` directory.
   2. Define a state variable for a list of to-do items and type it accordingly:

+# Exercise 4

+### Typing useRef, Forms, and Events

+### Objective
+In this exercise, we will practice typing React hooks such as useRef, handling forms, and typing events in TypeScript.
+We will create components that utilize these concepts with proper type annotations.

+### Instructions

+_Step 1: Typing useRef_
+1. Create a file named FocusInput.tsx in the src directory.
+2. Define a component that uses useRef to focus an input field when a button is clicked.
+Type the ref appropriately.

+_Step 2: Typing Forms_
+1. Create a file named ContactForm.tsx in the src directory.
+2. Define a form component with typed state and form handlers.

+_Step 3: Typing Events_
+1. Create a file named EventHandling.tsx in the src directory.
+2. Define a component that demonstrates typing different event handlers.